carfirst125/portfolio/collaborative_recommendation_system/README.md

 The product tree usually has some levels from categories to sub-categories and SKU/Product-ID at the end of tree.
 The SKU indicates particular product like type of product, size, color, season, etc.

 Based on your insight in the industry, defining the suitable strategies in choosing which data will be used to analyze.
-For example, in this case study, you can choose sub-categories of product name for analysis.
-Then lookup for SKU/Product ID of needing to recommend by product ID.
+For example, in this case study, you can choose sub-categories of product name for analysis, then lookup for SKU/Product ID if needing to recommend by product ID.